Quality of Place

 Focusing broadly on initiatives that improve the quality of life in Indiana is critical to our success.
 It enables municipalities to not only retain an existing workforce, but also attract new businesses and additional workers.

-That’s why Aim is putting a great deal of effort into quality of place initiatives and taking a longer-term strategic approach in tackling some of the big issues facing Indiana, such as sustaining infrastructure, adequate municipal funding, and policies that promote healthy communities.
-Because we believe that so much depends on how well we can provide a thriving local quality of life.
+That’s why Aim is intensely focused on quality of place initiatives and taking a longer-term strategic approach in tackling some of the big issues facing Indiana, such as sustaining infrastructure, adequate municipal funding, and policies that promote healthy communities.
+We believe that so much depends on how well we can provide a thriving local quality of life.

 Healthy municipalities, thriving state

 Each community in Indiana is unique.
 What makes Montgomery a quality place is different from what makes New Haven a quality place.
 What binds us together is the role cities and towns play as Indiana’s economic engine.
 Aim is here to ensure local officials have the tools to build and sustain their communities.
-These tools might include access to high speed broadband, resources for addiction prevention and treatment, and some common sense measures that make government work more efficiently.
-Or they might include funds for strengthening infrastructure, grants for downtown improvements, and easing restrictions that hinder the cleanup of blighted properties.
+These tools might include access to high speed broadband, resources for addiction prevention and treatment, or common sense measures that give municipalities a seat at the table for discussions on public health and contributors to poverty and low wage growth.
+Or they might include funds for strengthening infrastructure, grants for downtown improvements, and easing restrictions that hinder the cleanup of dilapidated properties.
 In most cases, it takes these tools and more.